 Ronaldo – alongside Barcelona’s Lionel Messi – has made 40-goal seasons routine over the past decade and more, but it seemed like an unfathomable number during a memorable season in 2007/08.

-The forward, sadly, would spend just one more season in English football – adding a third successive league title in the process – before embarking on a new journey following a world-record move to Real Madrid.
+The forward would spend just one more season in English football – adding a third successive league title in the process – before embarking on a new journey following a world-record move to Real Madrid.

-He has since gone on to become the record goalscorer in the history of the Spanish giants and the Champions League, winning Europe’s leading tournament on four further occasions with Los Blancos before a move to join Juventus in 2018.
+He went on to become the record goalscorer in the history of the Spanish giants and the Champions League, winning Europe’s leading tournament on four further occasions with Los Blancos before moving to Italy for a three season with Juventus.

-Ronaldo’s legacy as one of the best players to ever play the beautiful game is assured and many of his greatest achievements came after leaving these shores, but the Premier League can take pride in the part it played in the evolution of a sporting icon.
+Ronaldo’s legacy as one of the best players to ever play the beautiful game is assured and many of his greatest achievements came after leaving these shores, but the Premier League can take pride in the part it played in a spotty kid from Madeira evolving into a footballing phenomenon.